 COLLEGE FOOTBALL SATURDAY 8PM: 4-1 NEBRASKA AT 5-0 OHIO STATE.

-THE ARIZONA DIAMONDBACKS DIRECTOR OF PLAYER DEVELOPMENT MIKE BELL SAYS THE ORGANIZATION HAS NAMED OUTFIELDER ADAM EATON, FORMER KENTON RIDGE BASEBALL AND MIAMI REDHAWKS STAR, THEIR PLAYER OF THE YEAR!
-EATON BEGAN THE YEAR IN MOBILE, ALABAMA, PLAYING ONLY 10 GAMES THERE BEFORE BEING PROMOTED TO TRIPLE-A RENO, WHERE HE HIT .381, GOOD FOR THE PACIFIC COAST LEAGUE BATTING CROWN, AND ADAM WAS NAMED BOTH THE PCL’S MOST VALUABLE PLAYER AND THE ROOKIE OF THE YEAR!
-WITH 186 HITS, AND 38 STOLEN BASES, EATON REACHED BASE IN 41 STRAIGHT GAMES, AND WAS PROMOTED IN SEPTEMBER TO THE DIAMONDBACKS, WHERE IN HIS 1ST GAME HE WAS 2 FOR 6 WITH A DOUBLE AND RUN SCORED IN AN 8-6 VICTORY OVER NL WEST CHAMPION SAN FRANCISCO!
+THE ARIZONA DIAMONDBACKS DIRECTOR OF PLAYER DEVELOPMENT MIKE BELL SAYS THE ORGANIZATION HAS NAMED OUTFIELDER ADAM EATON, FORMER KENTON RIDGE BASEBALL AND MIAMI REDHAWK STAR, THEIR PLAYER OF THE YEAR!
+EATON BEGAN THE YEAR IN MOBILE, PLAYING ONLY 10 GAMES THERE BEFORE BEING PROMOTED TO TRIPLE-A RENO WHERE HE HIT .381, GOOD FOR THE PACIFIC COAST LEAGUE BATTING CROWN, AND ADAM WAS NAMED BOTH THE PCL’S MOST VALUABLE PLAYER AND THE ROOKIE OF THE YEAR!
+WITH 186 HITS, AND 38 STOLEN BASES, EATON REACHED BASE IN 41 STRAIGHT GAMES, AND WAS PROMOTED IN SEPTEMBER TO THE DIAMONDBACKS, WHERE IN HIS 1ST GAME HE WAS 2 FOR 6 WITH A DOUBLE AND RUN SCORE IN AN 8-6 VICTORY OVER NL WEST CHAMPION SAN FRANCISCO!
 In 22 games with the D-backs, Eaton hit .259 (22-for-85) with 3 doubles, 2 triples, 2 home runs, 5 RBI, 2 stolen bases and 19 runs scored.
-His season came to an end on September 29 vs. the Cubs when he suffered a fractured right hand after being hit by a pitch in the seventh inning.
-A native of Springfield, Eaton was drafted by the D-backs in the 19th round of the 2010 First-Year Player Draft from Miami University.
+His season came to an end on September 29 vs. Cubs when he suffered a fractured right hand after being hit by a pitch in the seventh inning.
+A native of Springfield, Ohio, Eaton was drafted by the D-backs in the 19th round of the 2010 First-Year Player Draft from Miami University of Ohio.